 Physical therapy will typically seek to address problems such as poor posture, flexibility, and a weak musculoskeletal system.
-These can be highly effective approaches to treating chronic back pain, provided the underlying issue is related to posture or muscular deficiencies, or injuries that have not damaged the spinal cord.
+Southern pain specialists can be a highly effective approach in treating chronic back pain, provided the underlying issues related to posture or muscular deficiencies, or injuries that have not damaged the spinal cord.

 Injection-based treatments are also commonly used.
 Typical injection-based treatments include epidural steroid injections, nerve ablations, nerve blocks, and spinal cord stimulators.

 Spinal cord stimulators are electric devices that are implanted in the spine and are designed to treat chronic pain by stimulating the spinal cord.
 These devices have been proven to be effective in treating chronic back pain, though they will not cure the underlying condition.